jaylee-middlebury/capstone/README.md

 ![](./img/sorted2.jpg)

 **Note** – This function is actually used to perform the same dynamic batching (i.e., processing only the effective batch size at each timestep) we performed in our Decoder, when using an `RNN` or `LSTM` in PyTorch.
 In this case, PyTorch handles the dynamic variable-length graphs internally.
-You can see an example in [`dynamic_rnn.py`](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/blob/master/dynamic_rnn.py) in my other tutorial on sequence labeling.
-We would have used this function along with an `LSTM` in our Decoder if we weren't manually iterating because of the Attention network.

 ### Early stopping with BLEU